 New York Gov. Cuomo To Federal Immigration Officials: 'The State Will Sue'

 New York Gov. Andrew Cuomo is threatening to sue federal immigration authorities over their aggressive tactics.
-Cuomo sent a cease and desist letter Wednesday to Immigration and Customs Enforcement, or ICE.
+Cuomo sent a cease-and-desist letter Wednesday to Immigration and Customs Enforcement.

 "We believe ICE is violating the law," Cuomo said at a press conference.
 "We're going to put them on notice today, if they continue, the state will sue them.
 Period."

-In response, ICE Deputy Director Thomas Homan accused Cuomo of "grandstanding," and called his comments "inaccurate and an insult to ICE's sworn law enforcement officers."
+In response, ICE Deputy Director Thomas Homan accused Cuomo of "grandstanding" and called his comments "inaccurate and an insult to ICE's sworn law enforcement officers."

-Cuomo's threat follows an ICE operation that netted more than 200 arrests across New York City and surrounding counties — and one raid at a dairy farm near Rome, N.Y., that's drawing particular scrutiny.
+Cuomo's threat follows an ICE operation that netted more than 200 arrests across New York City and surrounding counties — and one raid at a dairy farm near Rome, N.Y., that is drawing particular scrutiny.

 National